Qantas to separate international business in turnaround plan

 Carriers across the world are being pushed to cut costs and delay capital expenditure.
 Qantas is not alone - Singapore Airlines (SIAL.SI) swung to an unexpected Q4 loss and warned yields would stay weak.

-Qantas said on Monday it planned to cut 500 jobs on top a similar number flagged in February to save up to A$100 million annually.
+Qantas said on Monday it planned to cut 500 jobs on top a similar number flagged in February to save up to A$100 million ($98.5 million) annually.

-It is consolidating engineering, maintenance and ground operation function and also plans to sell some catering centres.
+It is consolidating engineering, maintenance and ground operation function and also plans to sell some catering centers.
 It has also cut A$900 million in capital expenditure.

 Qantas shares, which have fallen over a tenth so far in May to their lowest level in seven months, perked up in late trade to end 2.8 percent higher at A$1.47.
 The broader market ended 1.2 percent higher.